 Bridging Home Care and Independence

 The challenges nursing homes face, such as staffing shortages and increasing care costs, have driven families to explore how older adults can maintain independence in their own homes.
-This shift highlights solutions that effectively support seniors wishing to age in place.
+This shift is supported by innovations in AI-powered assistive mobility and smart home devices designed to enhance safety and autonomy.
 One practical solution lies in innovative mobility devices like the VELA Independence Chair.
 As a medically approved tool, the VELA chair enhances safety, offers freedom of movement while seated, and supports activities like cooking, dressing, or transferring.
 By reducing reliance on informal caregivers, this chair contributes to sustaining an independent lifestyle for the elderly.

 Supporting Aging in Place: A Practical Option